 Monday – Friday 10am-4pm, Weekends and public holidays 10am-2pm

-How can I donate?
+How can I donate items?

 Remember, if you are interested in gifting something for the Museum collection, please don’t bring it to the Museum without an appointment.

 For safety reasons, staff cannot take any collection items at reception.
 Download a Collection Donation form here and then get in touch.